FAQs

 Track bars,correctly called Panhard bars, control side-to-side movement, which is really horizontal, not vertical.
 Sway bars, correctly called Anti-Sway bars, reduce lean or sway, or roll.
 Track bars control the yaw (vertical axis) and sway bars control the roll (longitudinal axis).

-How does a sway bar work?
+How To distinguish sway bar materials?